hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 2019-01-01T14:10:35.5    1.2   3.0   5.4   -1.0e31   15.0    25.0    35.0    -1.0e31
 ```

-Note that the fill value in the bin centers column indicates that this `data3` array element is gone in a more permanent sense than just finding a fill value in `data3`.
-Just finding some fill values in an array parameter would not necessarily indicate that the column was permanently gone, while the bin center being fill indicates that the array size has effectively changed.
+Note that the fill value in the bin centers column indicates that this `data3` array element is gone more permanently than just finding a fill value in `data3`.
+Finding some fill values in an array parameter would not necessarily indicate that the column was permanently gone, while the bin center being fill indicates that the array size has effectively changed.
 If a bin center is fill, the corresponding data column should also be fill, even though this is duplicate information (since having a fill `center3` in a record already indicates a non-usable `data3` in that record.)

 Recall that the static `centers` and `ranges` objects in the JSON `info` header cannot contain null or fill values.